 - compiling and presenting reports, budgets, business plans, commentaries and financial statements

-- providing tax planning services with reference to current legislation
+- providing tax planning services based on current legislation

 - financial forecasting and risk analysis

-- negotiating the terms of business deals and moves with clients and associated organisations
+- negotiating the terms of business deals with clients

 - meeting and interviewing clients